rapid7/insightconnect-plugins/plugins/automox/help.md

 # Description

-Automox is modernizing IT operations through cloud-native efficiency and upending the old ways of legacy on-premise tools.
-Keeping you continuously connected to all your endpoints, regardless of location, environment, and operating system type.
-Now you can manage and apply operating system and third-party patches, enforce security configurations, deploy software, and execute any action across Windows, macOS, and Linux systems.

-Utilizing this plugin allows for the orchestration of IT operations such as device management, triggering remote outcomes on endpoints, and basic Automox platform administration.
+Automox is modernizing IT operations with continuous visibility, insight, and agility for your entire IT environment

 # Key Features

-* Retrieve and manage Automox managed devices
-* Manage Automox groups
-* Initiate Vulnerability Sync uploads and remediation of issues
-* Trigger workflows based on Automox platform events
+* Device Management
+* Patch Management

 # Requirements

-* Automox API Key

 # Supported Product Versions

-* All as of 12/07/2023
+* All as of 10/09/2023

 # Documentation